Continuous Glucose Monitoring for Diabetes Management in Dementia

 The trial does not specify if you need to stop taking your current medications, but you must have active prescriptions for diabetes.
 You cannot participate if you use an automated insulin delivery system or take ascorbic acid during the monitoring period.

-What data supports the effectiveness of continuous glucose monitoring for diabetes management in dementia?
+What evidence suggests that continuous glucose monitoring is effective for diabetes management in dementia?

 Who Is on the Research Team?